Native American tribes, as well as CDCR spiritual leaders, gathered Friday for the 51st annual celebration of cultural heritage and sovereignty.

 He echoed the statements made by Jackson regarding the spiritual fulfillment of the work.

-“I help (the work) helps some to not go back in the prisons,” Albitre said.
+“I help (the work to help) some not go back in the prisons,” Albitre said.
 “As a Native, we think differently and work differently.”

 He said rehabilitation can’t use a standard template because cultural differences present barriers.

 He said spiritual and cultural difference are similar to differences in diet, noting there were few if any fruit trees in North America prior to the arrival of Europeans.
-Native people relied on the resources available depending on the region from nuts and berries to game animals.
+Native people relied on the resources available depending on the region, ranging from nuts and berries to game animals.

 “But when you think of a typical healthy diet, they tell you to eat fruits and vegetables.
-How many fruit trees do Eskimos have?
+How many fruit trees do (Native Alaskans) have?
 There are fundamental differences,” he said.

 Chuck Jachens, regional hydrologist with the U.S. Department of the Interior’s Bureau of Indian Affairs, discussed planned burns as a way to reduce the risk of catastrophic wildfires.